Why Recycle Electronics?

 About Our Special Collection Service

-Momentum Recycling offers commercial entities in the Salt Lake City area a convenient collection service for responsibly recycling batteries + light bulbs.
+Momentum Recycling offers commercial entities in the Salt Lake City area a convenient collection service for responsibly recycling batteries, light bulbs + electronics.
 The service is offered as a call-to-haul collection (regular pickups available upon request), with pickups occurring at minimum on a quarterly basis.

 Acceptable Items + Material Handling

 We accept multiple types of batteries + light bulbs as detailed below.
 Participants simply need to follow the material handling guidelines below to prepare for us to collect your materials.

 Light Bulbs Accepted: